 Quiet respectable street in village 3 km from Limerick city, with safe street parking.
-Guest bedroom is bright and comfortable with a TV, wifi and sole use of bathroom.
+15 minute bike ride to University of Limerick.
+Guest bedroom is bright and comfortable with wifi and sole use of bathroom.
 Self service breakfast items supplied with use of kitchen.
-Host lives on premise
+Host lives on premise.

 Please note for security reasons I only take female guests, or a well recommended couple.
+I take males only when travelling with a female spouse, family member or friend.
 I can take a third person on a folding bed, but it's a bit crowded

 I will provide items for a continental style breakfast, cereal, juice, breads, cold meat, cheese, tea or coffee.
 Help yourself.
 For health reasons I am not in a position to cook breakfast for you, but you are welcome to prepare your own, as well as keeping some food in the fridge for other meals, and cook by arrangement.